 Your vision needs to focus on putting your team in a position to win while being realistic and honest with yourself and players.
 Having a false sense of hope is not a good thing.

-Next look at what it takes to move your program toward your end result.
+Next, look at what it takes to move your program toward your end goal.
 Work with assistant coaches and administrators to develop a plan of action.
 Use all resources available to you to be sure you have a wealth of input into your vision.

-The final point is this—every coach is in a different situation.
-There’s no one way to run a program but if you utilize these five building blocks then you at least are off to a good start to molding your team into what you hope it can be.
+The final point is this — every coach is in a different situation.
+There’s no one way to run a program, but if you utilize these five building blocks, you are off to a good start to molding your team into what you hope it can be.